Spain Student Visa Processing Time by Country 2026: Realistic Consulate Timelines

 |---|---|

-| April | School enrollment, start documents |
+| May | School enrollment; confirm course start date |

-| August | Processing period |
+| Jul–Aug | Processing period (4–10 weeks depending on consulate) |

-| Late August | Receive visa, book flights |
+| Late August | Receive visa; book flights |

 | September | Arrive in Spain, start course |